-Additionally, you can use NASA Fed's eVision, which is an online trading tool.
+Additionally, you can use NASA Fed’s eVision, which is an online trading tool.
 This is an excellent tool for anyone who likes to manage their own portfolio.
-With eVision, you can research different stocks, funds, and get real-time quotes, news, and analysis.
+With eVision, you can research different stocks and funds, and get real-time quotes, news, and analysis.

 Borrowing and Credit Cards